PowerGridModel/power-grid-model-io/docs/converters/vision_converter.md

 ## Unsupported attributes

-power-grid-model currently does not support PV bus and related corresponding features.
+- power-grid-model currently does not support PV bus and related corresponding features.
+Currently, the efficiency type of PVs(Photovoltaics) element is also unsupported for all types except the `100%` type.
-- Currently, the efficiency type of PVs(Photovoltaics) element is also unsupported for all types except the `100%` type.
+- The conversions for load behaviors of `industry`, `residential`, `business` are not yet modelled